 A total consumer focus has been the foundation of MSA development.
-The grade target has always been to accurately establish and satisfy consumer set standards.
+The objective has always been to accurately establish and satisfy consumer set standards.
 Early MSA research investigated consumer taste parameters to establish the degree of variation between consumers.
 Grading could not be effective without a reasonable consensus view of eating quality.
 The findings established that there was very strong agreement on beef eating quality among consumer groups.
-From this, base protocols were established to utilise consumers in testing the full range of beef produced.
-The scoring system and boundaries to define grades have been strictly set from analysis of the consumer results unrelated to all production factors.
+From this, protocols were established to utilise consumers in testing the full range of beef produced.
+The scoring system and boundaries to define grades have been strictly set from analysis of the consumer results.